itsabgr/itsabgr/readme.md

 ### Asset management app
-Asset management system by NodeJS for a province that needs to manage and record the repair history of its pylons and wires between them. there were a lot of 4K images that I stored into GridFS and cause of complex relationships and queries I used MySQL for their main Database.
+Asset management system by NodeJS for a province that needs to manage and record the repair history of its pylons and wires between them. there were a lot of 4K images that I stored in GridFS and cause of complex relationships and queries I used MySQL for their main Database.

 ### Course management system